Program overview

 Graduates of the Pharmacy Assistant program can explore a variety of career opportunities in Canada, including:

-- Pharmacy Assistant: Support pharmacists in dispensing medications, managing inventory, and providing customer service in retail or hospital pharmacies.
+• Pharmacy Assistant: Support pharmacists in dispensing medications, managing inventory, and providing customer service in retail or hospital settings.

-- Long-term Care Pharmacy Assistant: Assist in managing medication distribution in long-term care facilities, focusing on the needs of elderly patients.
+• Long-Term Care Pharmacy Assistant: Assist in managing medication distribution in long-term care facilities, focusing on patient safety and compliance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.